 As legalization spreads across the country, more and more data is emerging to support—and sometimes challenge—our assumptions about what effect legalization could have.
-Most recently, more information has been surfacing on the social effects of marijuana.
+Most recently, more information has been surfacing on the social effects of cannabis.

-Two recent findings about the social effects of marijuana stand out.
+Two recent findings about the social effects of cannabis stand out.
 The first is that legal cannabis may be having a positive effect on restaurant (particularly fast-food) sales.
 Even more surprisingly, it appears to have a positive influence on real estate prices.
 Together, these perspectives are helping naysayers see the bright side of legal weed.

 Pot and Fast Food: More Than Just the Munchies?